kadena-io/chainweb-node/README.md

     entry type.
 Currently the chainweb library uses this implementation.
 In the future it will be replaced and moved to the test library.

+*   chaindb-sync-trivial-indef: a prototype implementation of the component for synchronizing the blockheaders of a single chain between two nodes.
+    It implements a `P2pSession` that can be used with the P2P Api.
+It works with any implementation of the `ChainDB` Api.
+This is a prototype implementation that will be replaced with a production implementation in the future.

 *   chainweb-test: a library for modules that are shared between different test, simulation, and example components.